tsiotska/CloudTech-studying/Readme.md

 >After repos had been created, removed repo state from terraform, so it'd not be destroyed when switching it to a data source

+Created repositories:

 ![](screenshots/repos.png)

 <br/>
-While building images, faced issue below and couldn't fix it.
+##### While building images, faced issue below and couldn't fix it.

 ![](screenshots/issue.png)
 `docker_registry_image` strips the file permissions during handling of the context archive